Srynetix/godot-nature-of-code/README.md

 Official book: https://natureofcode.com/book/

-Each interactive example and interactive exercise will be implemented in Godot.
+Each interactive example and interactive exercise will be implemented with latest Godot Engine stable version, using C# for the scripting.

 ## TODO